 Durham is the lead partner for the NERC funded IAPETUS2 partnership including the Universities of Glasgow, Newcastle, St Andrews, Heriott-Watt and Stirling along with the British Geological Survey and the Centre for Ecology and Hydrology.

-Further information on the IAPETUS 2023 partnership will be available shortly, but information can be found at: https://www.iapetus2.ac.uk/studentships/
+Further information on the IAPETUS 2024 partnership is now available at: https://www.iapetus2.ac.uk/studentships/

 In the first instance, applicants should contact the project supervisors or Louise Bowron at (email@example.com).